Glasgow still has time to make history before COP26 by divesting from fossil fuels

 A number of faith groups in Scotland are campaigning for fossil fuel divestment, including in the Church of Scotland, where the matter was debated hotly at their 2016 and 2018 General Assemblies.
 We co-produced a briefing for Church of Scotland members which you can read here.

-Students have been campaigning for Fossil Free universities since 2013 with the University of Glasgow the first university in Europe to pledge divestment.
+Students have been campaigning for Fossil Free universities for some years.
 This campaign continues to be driven by student network People & Planet, who publish a league table that exposes university’s fossil fuel investments.
-Journalist Rob Edwards has also exposed Scottish universities investments in fossil fuels.
+The Ferret has also exposed Scottish universities’ continued investment in fossil fuels.

 A number of campaigns have challenged fossil fuels sponsorship of culture and the arts in Scotland.
 BP or Not BP Scotland and its supporters have succefully removed BP sponsorship from the Edinburgh International Festival and Scottish National Portrait Gallery, while the group Science Unstained recieved a commitment from the Edinburgh Science Festival not to accept fossil fuel funds.